parabolalab/ParabolCacheBundle/README.md

 ###Excluding actions from caching
-To exclude some actions from caching put his names (Bundle:Controller:action) into exclude array
+To exclude some actions from caching put their names (Bundle:Controller:action) into exclude array
 ```
 parabol_cache:
 	exclude: [AppBundle:Default:index, AppBundle:Other:show]